-Hi all… Today we will see L293d Motor Driver Working Operation.
+In this tutorial, we will see L293d Motor Driver Working Operation.

 Even the simplest robot requires a motor to rotate a wheel or performs particular action.
-Since motors require more current then the microcontroller pin can typically generate, you need some type of a switch which can accept a small current, amplify it and generate a larger current, which further drives a motor.
+Since motors require more current than the microcontroller pin can typically generate, you need some type of a switch that can accept a small current, amplify it and generate a larger current, which further drives a motor.
 This entire process is done by what is known as a Motor driver.
 With L293D Motor Driver IC, that task is made simple and has helped in a number of applications with relative ease.

 L293D H-bridge driver is the most commonly used driver for Bidirectional motor driving applications.
 This L293D IC allows DC motor to drive on either direction.
 L293D is a 16-pin IC which can control a set of two DC motors simultaneously in any direction.
 It means that you can control two DC motor with a single L293D IC.
 Because it has two H-Bridge Circuit inside.
 The L293D can drive small and quiet big motors as well.
-There are various ways of making H-bridge motor control circuit such as using transistor, relays and using L293D/L298.
+There are various ways of making an H-bridge motor control circuit such as using transistors, relays, and using L293D/L298.
 Before going into detail, first we will see what is H-Bridge circuit.

 H-Bridge Circuit Working (L293D Motor Driver Working)

-Motor driver is basically a current amplifier which takes a low-current signal from the microcontroller and gives out a proportionally higher current signal which can control and drive a motor.
+A motor driver is basically a current amplifier which takes a low-current signal from the microcontroller and gives out a proportionally higher current signal which can control and drive a motor.
 In most cases, a transistor can act as a switch and perform this task which drives the motor in a single direction.

 A H bridge is an electronic circuit that allows a voltage to be applied across a load in any direction.
 H-bridge circuits are frequently used in robotics and many other applications to allow DC motors to run forward & backward.
-These motor control circuits are mostly used in different converters like DC-DC, DC-AC, AC-AC converters and many other types of power electronic converters.
+These motor control circuits are mostly used in different converters like DC-DC, DC-AC, AC-AC converters, and many other types of power electronic converters.
 In specific, a bipolar stepper motor is always driven by a motor controller having two H-bridges.

 A H-bridge is fabricated with four switches like S1, S2, S3 and S4.
 When the S1 and S4 switches are closed, then a +ve voltage will be applied across the motor.
 By opening the switches S1 and S4 and closing the switches S2 and S3, this voltage is inverted, allowing invert operation of the motor.

 Generally, the H-bridge motor driver circuit is used to reverse the direction of the motor and also to brake the motor.
 When the motor comes to a sudden stop, as the terminals of the motor’s are shorted.
-Or let the motor run free to a stop, when the motor is detached from the circuit.
+Or let the motor run free to a stop when the motor is detached from the circuit.
 The table below gives the different operations with the four switches corresponding to the above circuit.